laurentj/slimerjs/docs/api/webpage.rst

 focusedFrameName
 -----------------------------------------

-Implemented.
-Documentation needed.
+Contains the name of the child frame that has the focus.
+Read only.

 .. _webpage-frameContent:

 frameContent
 -----------------------------------------

-This property contain the source code of the current frame.
+This property contain the source code of `the selected frame <../manual/frames-manipulation.html>`_.
 You can set this property with the source code of an HTML page to replace the content of the current frame.